Blendify/blender-manual/blender_docs/manual/physics/smoke/introduction.rst

 Introduction
 ************

-Smoke simulation is a subset of the fluids system, and can be used for simulating gases such as smoke.
+Smoke simulation is a subset of the fluids system, and can be used for simulating collections of airborne solids, liquid particulates and gases, such as those that make up smoke.
-It simulates the fluid movement of air and generates animated :term:`voxel` textures representing the density, heat, and velocity of other fluids or suspended particles (i.e. smoke) which can be used for rendering.
+It simulates the fluid movement of air and generates animated :term:`voxel` textures representing the density, heat, and velocity of other fluids or suspended particles (e.g. smoke) which can be used for rendering.

 .. figure:: /images/physics_smoke_types_domain_note-on-resolution.jpg